franc454/Final-Project/README.md

 and there are no values for the GPS above the snowpack, the output for liquid water content are not correct.
 If we could go to the field and collect data, we could slightly adjust this project to normalize the C/N0 values and calculate the liquid water content accurately.
-Unfortunately I didn't have the ability to do this, the liquid water content values plotted are not correct.
+Unfortunately, since I didn't have the ability to do this the liquid water content values plotted are not correct.

 Author: Keenen Francois-King